 If you are interested in our ELIXIR-related work, take a loot at our offered thesis topics or contact us…

-On Monday, 7.
-11. 2016, we met once again at the 3rd Annual Meeting of the Centre for Conceptual Modelling and Implementation.
-During the formal part of the meeting participant presented themselves, their activity in the previous academic year and plans for the current one.
-Then we discussed about various topics in the field of conceptual modeling, software engineering, cooperation, research and teaching.
+On 24 October 2017, we held 4th annual meeting of the Centre for Conceptual Modelling and Implementation.
+Traditionally, during the initial formal part of the meeting participant presented themselves, their activity in the previous academic year and plans for the current one.
+Then we casually welcomed new members and discussed about various topics in the field of conceptual modeling, software engineering, cooperation, research and teaching students at our faculty…

 - Slides from our member are available for you here.